Campus Security Report

 Building Security

 The BGSU Police Department maintains the security of all buildings on the main campus and other facilities located off campus.
 University maintenance personnel inspect campus facilities and grounds regularly, make repairs and respond to reports of potential safety and security hazards such as broken windows and locks.
 Academic and administrative buildings have specific hours that buildings are open.
 University housing facilities are restricted to residents and invited guests.
-Only residents and authorized University personnel have keys to housing units.
+Only residents and authorized University personnel have access to housing units.
 The primary responsibility for ensuring that the exterior doors of a living unit are secure rests with the residents.
 All residence halls have a single point of entry and students are required to use their BGSU ID/PED to enter a residence hall.
 All exterior doors of living units, except other designated doors, are locked at all times.
 Door propping is a violation of the Community Living Standards.
 After midnight, only residents or guests accompanied by a resident, showing identification, may enter a living unit.

 Campus Escort Service